pavitranew/session-8-ang2-recipes/readme.md

 `$ tsc greeter.ts`

-The greeter.js file is still created.
-TypeScript is warning that your code will likely not run as expected.
+The `greeter.js` file is still created.
+TypeScript is warning you that your code will likely not run as expected.
 This will typically occur in your editor.

 ### Interfaces